wcm-io/wcm-io-caconfig/editor/src/site/markdown/usage.md

 In most cases you will deploy the configuration editor bundle `io.wcm.caconfig.editor` together with your application.
 In this case you should define your own template definition for it which controls where editor config pages can created (see next section).

-Alternatively you can deploy this AEM package which contains the config editor bundle together with a template definitions which allows all paths below `/content`:
+Alternatively you can deploy this AEM package which contains the config editor bundle together with a template definition which allows all paths below `/content`:
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.wcm/io.wcm.caconfig.editor.package/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.wcm/io.wcm.caconfig.editor.package)

 When you are using AEM 6.1 or 6.2 you have to additionally deploy the Apache Sling Context-Aware Configuration bundles (API, SPI, Impl) to AEM.